gluppler/Computer-Networks/C2-Explanation.md

 **Correct Answer: Right**

 **Explanation:**

-A Media Access Control (MAC) address is the permanent physical address of a network interface card (NIC).
-It is expressed as 12 hex characters (0-9, A-F), such as `00:1A:2B:3C:4D:5E`.
-Since each hex digit represents 4 bits, 12 × 4 = 48 bits total (which equals 6 bytes).
+A MAC address is a hardware address.
+It is written in hexadecimal (e.g., `00-0C-29-4F-8B-3C`).
+Since each hex digit is 4 bits,  bits.
+The first 24 bits are the **OUI** (Manufacturer ID) and the last 24 are assigned by the vendor.

 ---